hikaya-io/activity/README.md

 Once you have created your user account, you need to create an `activity user` that is linked to this user account.

 Go to http://127.0.0.1:8000/admin and sign in using your superuser account.
-Under the `workflow` model, you'll find `activity user`.
-Create a new activity user making sure you associate your user under the `user` attribute.
+Under the `Workflow` model, you'll find `Activity users`.
+Create a new activity user making sure you associate your user under the `User` attribute.

 ### Open the dashboard

 Before launching the dashboard on http://127.0.0.1:8000, you need to log out of the admin account first.